Barcelona

 Would you bet your life on Zapatero?

 — I believe that prudence requires giving President Zapatero time to explain himself and for justice to demonstrate what is appropriate.
-What I can say is that President Zapatero's legacy in political matters is very important for this country.
+What I can say is that President Zapatero's legacy on political matters is very important for this country.

 Do you think Pedro Sánchez can hold on?

 — It has to endure.
-This country is making advances in economic, social, and coexistence matters that had not been made in the last 15 years.
+This country is making progress in economic, social, and coexistence matters that had not been made in the last 15 years.
 I believe that it suits all of us – progressives, democrats, and Catalonia – for this legislature to run its course.

 Does this mean he prefers Spanish elections to coincide with municipal ones?